Advocating for Better Kidney Care for All

 Frank Ansell

 Frank Ansell started his career in the flavour industry in Montréal in 1975.
-In 1980 he was transferred to Toronto to start his career in sales.
-Between then and when he retired as a Vice President of a Canadian flavour house, he held many jobs in Canada and the United States.
-He never looked for a job.
-Rather, he was recruited by the many global companies in this industry.
+He transferred to Toronto in 1980 to start his career in sales.
+He held many jobs in Canada and the US between 1980 and when he retired as a Vice President of a Canadian flavour house.
+Rather than looking for jobs as his career advanced, was always recruited by the many global companies in this industry.
+Frank has professionally retired now, but considers going to dialysis his full-time job.

-He has been on dialysis and on the transplant journey for around two years.
-He has professionally retired but considers going to dialysis his full-time job now.
-He was healthier when he started but, since he was listed for a transplant, he needed a defibrillator implantation and has developed spinal stenosis.
-He refers to this wait on the transplant list as purgatory – living in nowhere land where he doesn’t know where he is in the process or what steps he needs to do to get transplanted.
+Frank has been on dialysis and on the transplant journey for around two years.
+He was healthier when he started.
+However, he needed a defibrillator implantation and developed spinal stenosis since he was listed for a transplant.
+He refers to this wait on the transplant list as purgatory – living in nowhere land.
+His providers fail to updated him on where in the transplant process he sits or what steps he needs to take to get transplanted.

-He does know that time is passing, the grains of sand are moving through the hourglass.
-With each passing day, he must endure the torture of dialysis and his body failing.
-If a transplant was done before his health issues developed, he feels he would have been able to handle this process better, but now he doesn’t know if he will be healthy enough when the call comes for a transplant.
+If a transplant was done before his health issues developed, he feels he would have been able to handle this process better.
+Now, he is not sure if he will be healthy enough enough when the call comes for a transplant.

 Frank feels that the transplant process needs better communication and a sense of urgency.
 Transplant patients should be prioritized, rather than having to ensure the current wait time between each step and doctor appointment.
 He has joined the Patient Partner Coalition because he believes that transplant patients are critical care or emergency patients, not just for their own health but for the financial health of the system.
 He hopes to help heal a broken system that needs radical improvement for not only better health outcomes, but for cost management.